How to find a place to rent privately

 What sort of place are you looking for?

 Private rented housing can vary greatly in quality, size, price and services.
-Think carefully about the sort of place that will suit you before you start looking around.
+Think carefully about the sort of place that will suit you.

 You need to be realistic about what you are prepared to accept.
 In some areas of the country it is easy to find affordable places to rent but in other areas there may be very little available within your price range.

 Have a look at our checklist Getting the right place to help you think about where to rent.